Javascript is not enabled.

 In Oregon, you have 30 days after your birthday each year to switch to another Medigap plan with equal or lesser benefits.
 In California, you have 60 days after your birthday every year to do so.

 In most states, insurance companies aren’t required by law to issue Medigap policies to people with preexisting conditions.
-However, some insurers, such as Blue Cross/Blue Shield in Illinois, do so anyway.
+However, some insurers, such as Blue Cross/Blue Shield in Illinois, offer some guaranteed issue plans.

-Tricia Neuman, executive director of the Kaiser Family Foundation’s program on Medicare policy, recently saw the differences in state rules firsthand when helping two friends shop for Medigap policies.
+Tricia Neuman, executive director of the program on Medicare policy at KFF (formerly the Kaiser Family Foundation), recently saw differences in state rules firsthand when helping two friends shop for Medigap policies.

-One friend in Pennsylvania already had a Medigap policy and wanted to switch to another plan with fewer benefits to save money.
-If she didn't have any health problems, the new plan each month would have cost $100 less than her current plan.
+One friend, in Pennsylvania, already had a Medigap policy and wanted to switch to another plan with fewer benefits to save money.
+If she didn’t have any health problems, the new plan each month would cost $100 less than her current plan.
 But because she lives in a state that allows insurers to charge more for preexisting conditions and she uses an inhaler for a lung condition, the insurer wanted to charge $100 more than her current plan.

 To learn about your state’s rules, contact your State Health Insurance Assistance Program.
 Most state insurance departments have Medigap buyers’ guides that explain the rules and may even list premiums for each insurer.

-3. Shop for an insurer that will cover your condition
+3. Shop for an insurer that will cover your medical condition

-If you apply for a Medigap policy when you don’t have a guaranteed issue right, you’ll usually have to answer questions about your health.
+When you apply for a Medigap policy and don’t have a guaranteed issue right, you’ll usually have to answer questions about your health.
 Steve Jones, president of Cigna supplemental benefits, says insurers typically don’t ask to see your medical records, but they usually ask about your prescription medications.

 “Insurers may ask if a doctor treated you, gave you medical advice or prescribed any medications for certain conditions in the last two years,” says CEO Joanne Giardini-Russell of Giardini Medicare, an independent insurance agency in Howell, Michigan.